 Phone: 6533 3471

 Any banker who works in the CBD by day and is a fashion maven by night knows Kinki.
 The painfully hip restaurant-bar is reminiscent of the Roppongi district in Tokyo.
 To be honest, nobody is really there for the food—they’re there to mingle with the other beautiful people at the rooftop bar.
-But in case you actually want to eat, you enjoy 1-for-1 main menu items, which should save you about $30.
+But in case you actually want to eat, you enjoy 1-for-1 main menu items, which should save you an average of $25.

-We recommend: Treat yourself and a friend to the $80 wagyu teppan, and then pay half the price with the Entertainer’s 1-for-1 deal.
+We recommend: Treat yourself and a friend to the $40 wagyu foie gras donburi, and then pay half the price with the Entertainer’s 1-for-1 deal.

 7 Raffles Boulevard, Level 4 Pan Pacific Hotel